-I am the Samuel Clark Waugh Professor of International Relations and an Associate Professor in the Department of Political Science at the University of Nebraska-Lincoln.
+I am the Samuel Clark Waugh Distinguished Professor of International Relations and Associate Professor in the Department of Political Science at the University of Nebraska-Lincoln.
 I also serve as the Director of the Forsythe Family Program on Human Rights and Humanitarian Affairs and the Faculty Coordinator for the William H. Thompson Scholars Learning Community.
 My research interests are in international relations, human rights and international law.

-In addition to my scholarship and teaching, I will serve as an Associate Editor of International Studies Quarterly as part of the 2019-2023 editorial team.
-I also am the Chair of the International Studies Association Human Rights Section and a founding and executive committee member of the Inter-American Human Rights Network, an interdisciplinary community of researchers focused on the Inter-American Human Rights System.
+In addition to my scholarship and teaching, I serve as an Associate Editor of International Studies Quarterly as part of the 2019-2023 editorial team.
+I also am Past-Chair of the International Studies Association Human Rights Section and a founding and executive committee member of the Inter-American Human Rights Network, an interdisciplinary community of researchers focused on the Inter-American Human Rights System.
 I have previously served as the Social Media Coordinator of the Human Rights Section of the American Political Science Association.

 I received my Ph.D. in 2010 from the Department of Political Science at the University of Wisconsin-Madison.
 While in graduate school, I had research fellowships at the Carr Center for Human Rights Policy at Harvard University and the School of Human Rights Research at Utrecht University in Utrecht, the Netherlands.
 Before starting my graduate work at the University of Wisconsin, I attended Middlebury College in Middlebury, VT.
 I graduated suma cum laude from Middlebury with a B.A. in History and Spanish in 2004.